Semaglutide Restored Cartilage in Mice — And a First Human Pilot Agrees

 Durability Unknown

-17% increase at 24 weeks — but does the new cartilage persist?
+~17% increase at 24 weeks — but does it persist?
 What happens when treatment stops?
-We don't have long-term data yet.
+There is no data past 24 weeks.

 Optimal Dose Unclear